 Please follow the instructions found here: https://bond.service-now.com/kb_view.do?sysparm_article=KB0009409 and ensure you copy only the files that you will need to OneDrive.

-All clinical placements will continue as scheduled unless the placement provider decides to suspend student access.
+All clinical placements continue as scheduled unless the placement provider decides to suspend student access.
 In such cases, students that are impacted will be contacted individually and alternative arrangements made.

 Please ensure you do not attend placements if you are unwell, particularly if you are experiencing fever or respiratory symptoms.
 If you are not able to attend, follow usual sick leave processes to notify the relevant people.